This post may contain affiliate links. Please read our disclosure policy.

 • 2 tablespoons avocado oil

-• 1 cup finely diced yellow onion (½ large onion)
+• 1 cup finely diced yellow onion (from about 1/2 large onion)

-• 1 cup finely diced green bell pepper (1 bell pepper)
+• 1 cup finely diced green bell pepper (from about 1 bell pepper)

 • 1 pound ground beef